Coachella 2024: Lineup

 The festival lineup was announced in January 2024 and included singer-songwriter Lana Del Rey headlining both Fridays of the event, Tyler, the Creator on both Saturdays, and Doja Cat for both Sundays.
 The lineup was reduced to 147 acts for 2024 as opposed to the 166 acts for Coachella 2023.
 No Doubt also performed as a reunion, the first time they played together since 2015.

 Coachella Stage

-Coachella headliners Lana Del Rey, Tyler, the Creator and Doja Cat.
+Coachella 2024 headliners Lana Del Rey, Tyler, the Creator, Doja Cat and No Doubt.